Malawi–Mozambique relations

 Malawi–Mozambique relations refers to the current and historical relationship between the countries of Malawi and Mozambique.
 As Malawi shares a large border with Mozambique, much of the substance of their foreign relations pertain to the border separating the two nations.
 Both of the sovereign states have amicably agreed that lacustrine borders on Lake Malawi remain the largest priority between the two countries, as the exploitation of natural resources within the waters of Lake Malawi remain an issue the two countries continue to resolve.
 The moment considered an act of generosity and sympathy within the two countries relations is when, during the Mozambique Civil War, Malawi housed over one million Mozambican refugees between 1985 and 1995.
 After this gesture, Malawian relations with Mozambique crumbled under the tenure of Bingu wa Mutharika, notoriously reaching a nadir when Malawian police launched a raid into Mozambique's territory.
+Both countries are members of the African Union, Commonwealth of Nations and Non-Aligned Movement.

 Lake Malawi border

+In 1954, an agreement was signed between the British and the Portuguese colonial powers making the middle of Lake Nyasa their boundary with the exception of Chizumulu Island and Likoma Island, which were kept by the British and are now part of Malawi.
+These islands lie just a few kilometres from Mozambique and are surrounded by Mozambican territorial waters, but remain exclaves of Malawi.
+This came about because the islands were colonised by Anglican missionaries spreading east from Nyasaland, rather than by the Portuguese who colonised Mozambique.

 The lacustrine border between Malawi and Mozambique on Lake Nyasa has been the subject of tension between the nations, since the age of resource exploitation on the lake.
 The discovery of oil and subsequent drilling provided an impetus for diplomatic rows, but the two nations have worked hard to prevent this from occurring.
 A recent JPCC (Joint Permanent Commission of Cooperation) meeting in Lilongwe attended by both countries' respective foreign minister galvanized the desire for affirmation of the countries' borders, even before any petroleum drilling begins.
-Said Malawi's foreign minister Ephraim Chiume: "Border re-affirmation exercise is progressing well but Iurge those doing it to speed up the process so that we can commence mineral resources exploration in a harmonious way."
+Said Malawi's foreign minister Ephraim Chiume: "Border re-affirmation exercise is progressing well but I urge those doing it to speed up the process so that we can commence mineral resources exploration in a harmonious way."
 The Mozambican foreign minister, Oldemiro Baloi, also set forth the same position, stating: "Mozambique is very much interested in moving towards the establishment of legal mechanism to improve the cooperation in the field of shared resources and with regard to mineral exploration, we are waiting for the affirmation of the boundaries between our two countries."